The Design Studio - located on the dashboard - is a configuration management tool that allows you to configure the Design Studio for your customer.

-You can change the background of your Design Studio by uploading a jpg image.
-Backgrounds are responsive (with the anchor on the right hand side of your Design Studio).
+Change the background of your Design Studio by uploading a JPG image.
+Backgrounds are responsive with the anchor on the right hand side of your Design Studio.
 For example, if you add a logo to your background, the positioning will be fixed on the right hand size as you resize the screen.

 Navigate to Studio Settings > Designs.

 Designs can be created in Adobe Illustrator and imported into Brikl using simple drag-and-drop.
 Learn more about designs and how to add them here.

 Placeholders are defined areas or markings where you can enter names, numbers, logos or prints.
 Adding and defining placeholders is simple and intuitive.

 Learn more about placeholders and how to add them here.

 Design steps, or customization steps, allow you to customize designs in different ways by changing colors and prints, or adding graphics and text.

 Learn more about design steps and how to edit them here.

 The Elements tab is used to assign color palettes to elements that are part of the 3D model, but that are not part of the UV map.

 An example is a garment zipper.
 Zippers are not part of the heat map (since they are not part of the production pattern or print file), but they are part of the 3D model.